JosephGros/pathstyrelsen/README.md

 ## Configuration

-- Edit vehicles and owners in `server/vehicles.lua` or `vehicles.json`.
+- Edit vehicles and owners in `server/server.lua`.
 - Build the UI with `npm run build` in the `ui` folder.

+## NOTE

+This is only a test script so no connection to actual database.

 ## Support